Clare CroftAssociate Professor of Dance

 Croft’s academic writing has appeared in numerous journals including QED: Journal of LGBTQ Worldmaking, Dance Research Journal, and Theatre Journal.
 Her writing has been recognized widely: Dancers as Diplomats received the Congress on Research in Dance’s Outstanding Publication Prize in 2016, and the article “Ballet Nations” received the American Society of Theatre Research’s Sally Banes Publication Prize in 2010.
 Croft is also the editor of the series Studies in Dance History, the book series of the Dance Studies Association.
 In all her work, Croft seeks to cross the divide between academia and the arts world, and she has written for venues like The Brooklyn Rail and The Washington Post.

-Croft teaches in the MFA and BFA Dance programs at the University of Michigan and holds a PhD from the University of Texas-Austin
+Croft is appointed in both Dance and American Culture and teaches in the MFA and BFA Dance programs at the University of Michigan.
+She holds a PhD from the University of Texas-Austin.